The 20 Best Hotels in Pattaya

 Impressive pool, quiet location, and good family option.
 This high-rise is squeezed between the northern end of frenetic Pattaya and the calmer Na-Klua area, and walkable to the facilities and beaches in both regions.
-But the setting and views will be spoiled with the construction of another towering Amari hotel next door by 2019.
 The abundance of mirrors in the bright and sunny Deluxe Rooms makes them feel more spacious.
 They also feature a curved glass desk and open-plan bathroom, but the angle of the balconies means that even rooms facing the front do not enjoy perfect sea views.
 The lagoon-shaped pool on the ground level is magnificent and offers a swim-up bar in an ‘island’, plenty of trees (enjoyed by squirrels), and a shallow end for toddlers.
 A playground and kids’ club are also under construction.
 The beach over the road is marginally better 100m further south, and it’s easy to reach by songthaew taxi truck.